Chinese search engine Sogou up 4% following IPO

 Sogou, the Chinese search engine, debuted on the New York Stock Exchange on Thursday, under the ticker “SOGO.”

 After pricing at the top of the range at $13 per share, the company raised $585 million.
-Sogou then hovered around $13.50 for most of its first day of trading, closing the day at $13.51, up about 4%.
+Sogou then hovered around $13.50 for most of its first day of trading, closing the day at $13.51, up about 4 percent.

 Beijing-based Sogou aims to be a Google for China.
 While it’s a distant second to Baidu, the company says it’s the fourth largest internet business in China.